Preventing Warehouse & Distribution Center Impacts To Neighborhoods

 If a facility site will be more than a thousand feet from the nearest home, then adverse effects to area residents are unlikely.

-Will the facility be located within a thousand feet of homes and will the facility generate:
+If the facility will be located within a thousand feet of homes then will the facility generate:

 - 100 or more diesel truck trips per day?

-- more than 40 trucks per day with diesel refrigerations units?
+- more than 40 trucks per day with diesel refrigeration units?

 - will diesel Truck Refrigeration Units (TRU) would operate for more than 300 hours per week?